akio-tomiya/Gaugefields.jl/README.md

 This package has following functionarities

 - SU(Nc) (Nc > 1) gauge fields in 2 or 4 dimensions with arbitrary actions.
+- U(1) gauge fields in 2 dimensions with arbitrary actions.
 - Configuration generation
     - Heatbath
     - quenched Hybrid Monte Carlo